PRACTICE GEAR

 ◻ Competitive Goggles (at least 2 pair)

 Great for workout, and required for meets.
 Silicone and fairly robust.
-Even boys with short hair, even Adam Peaty with NO HAIR wears a cap!
+Even boys with short hair wears a cap.
+Even Adam Peaty with NO HAIR wears a cap!
 Why?
-Order one from Wave Boosters.

 ◻ SHORT Training fins